Hanas National Nature Reserve, China: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A, C and I. Be careful to choose the right type.
-The majority of adapters that you can buy are simply plugs and expect your devices to change the voltage themselves.
+A plug adapter that supports outlet types A, C and I. It's important that you find the right type.
+A lot of adapters currently being sold are simply plug changers and require your electronics to change the voltage themselves.
 If your devices can't do that they could get fried.
-This one is sufficent for most places.
+This one is sufficent for most locations.

 A portable power bank, like this one